encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

     rm -r snippets/migrations
     python manage.py makemigrations snippets
     python manage.py migrate

+Note: If you're using PostgreSQL, you should drop your database with the `DROP DATABASE your_db_name` SQL command instead of deleting the db.sqlite3 file.

 You might also want to create a few different users, to use for testing the API.
 The quickest way to do this will be with the `createsuperuser` command.